mmehr1988/miniature-telegram/README.md

   iii.
 Load highscores from local storage by calling on `init()`.
 The purpose of this `init()` is to load the highscores since my “Go Back” button utilizes the javascript `location.reload()`.

-- The Timer / Clock functionality is a function called countdown().
-It’s simple in that if clock is greater than 0, reduce time by 1 second, else, stop the time and show the game over section.
+- The Timer / Clock functionality is placed under a function called countdown().
+  a.
+If timer is greater than 0 and if qcount is less than the quizData length, then continue to reduce timer by 1 sec.
+  b.
+If timer is greater than 0 and if qcount is equal to quizData length, stop timer then switch to section Initials and allow user to submit score for highscore list based on score = time left.
+  c.
+Else, show game over section & change timer to = 0

 - Quiz Data Pull Based On Click Event
   a.
 Quiz Data Summary – check what the `var qCount` is currently at and pull the data from the quizData array.

   b.
 Changing of Questions – created a click event under a for loop for the changing of the qcount and and processing the wrong or correct functionality.
-Given time limitations, I couldn’t improve on this for loop and the last wrong or correct does not display.
-Had to accept and move on for now, however, I will be returning to this once I have a little more time.

 - Highscores + Local Storage Section
   a.
 Bootcamp todo activity was extremely helpful here.
 In summary, after user submits score the scores and the initials are pushed into an array called highscoresArray[].